berkeley-gif/cal-adapt-3.0/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Tool management

+### Tool Carousel

+Located in ```components/home/ToolCarousel.tsx```

+Whenever a new metric within a tool or a tool is added, this component needs to be updated accordingly.
+Check for the data from where the instance of the tool is retrieving its data, and add the values accordingly.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: